-This purpose of this project is to identify the extent of the PCB-impacted sediment in Sanders Creek downstream from the facility.
-Sediment from up to five locations within Sanders Creek downstream from the facility will be sampled.
+The purpose of this sampling is to determine the current concentrations and extent of PCBs in sediment in Sanders Creek upstream and downstream from the facility.
+Sediment from up to 12 locations within Sanders Creek upstream of the facility and 26 locations within Sanders Creek downstream from the facility will be sampled.
+The number of samples may vary depending on field conditions at the time of mobilization.
+Sediment samples will be collected from accessible areas of Sanders Creek downstream from the site at the creek's confluence with the South Branch of Ley Creek.
+Sediment sampling will move upstream toward the facility ending just west of Kinne Street where the creek emerges from a culvert.
 All sediment samples collected will be analyzed for PCBs and the data collected will be used to comply with the specifications of the order.